-The field of dental assisting is growing fast, with the Bureau of Labor Statistics expecting a 35.75 percent increase in the labor force between 2008 and 2018.
+The field of dental assisting is growing fast, with the Bureau of Labor Statistics expecting an 11 percent increase in the labor force between 2020 and 2030.
 Not only is the field a solid career to pursue, if you're interested in becoming a dentist or dental hygienist, working part-time as a dental assistant can help you gain important experience while giving you the flexibility to pursue further education.
 Check out what most dental assistants can expect to do while performing this job.

 Required Education and Experience